(Endometrial Cancer; Cancer, Uterine; Cancer, Endometrial; Endometrial Adenocarcinoma)

 This fact sheet will focus on endometrial cancer.

-The doctor will ask about your symptoms and medical history.
-A pelvic exam of the vagina, uterus, ovaries, bladder, and rectum will be done.
+The doctor will ask about your symptoms and past health.
+A pelvic exam will be done.
+Tests may include:

 American Cancer Society